ChuanMeng/RLT4Reranking/README.md

 For the target IR valuation metric, we use follow [Craswell et al., 2019](https://trec.nist.gov/pubs/trec28/papers/OVERVIEW.DL.pdf) and [Craswell et al., 2020](https://trec.nist.gov/pubs/trec29/papers/OVERVIEW.DL.pdf) to use nDCG@10 on TREC-DL 19 and 20, and follow [Dai et al., 2019](https://dl.acm.org/doi/abs/10.1145/3331184.3331303) to use nDCG@10 on Robust04.

+Similar to the above section, we generate 5 folds of training labels on Robust04 to enable 5-fold cross validation.

 Please first create the folder where label files would be produced.
 ```bash
 mkdir datasets/msmarco-v1-passage/labels